Cannabis political parties of Minnesota

 Cannabis political parties of Minnesota include the Grassroots–Legalize Cannabis Party, the Independence Party, and the Legal Marijuana Now!
 Party.
 Also, both the Libertarian Party and the Green Party advocate for the legalization of marijuana.

-Other Minnesota cannabis political parties that were active in the past have included the Grassroots Party, the Independent Grassroots Party, and the Reform Party.
+Other Minnesota cannabis political parties that were active in the past have included the Grassroots Party, Independent Grassroots, and the Reform Party.
 Marijuana political party organizations have operated in Minnesota's counties and United States congressional districts.

 Modern state cannabis parties are typically single-issue political parties, with histories dating back to the 1960s, across Minnesota.
 More broadly, the category of cannabis political parties can also include other parties that advocate for marijuana law reform.
-Reacting to cannabis parties in 2024 Ken Martin, chairman of the state Democratic Party, stated that the DFL is the party that legalized cannabis in Minnesota.
+Reacting to cannabis parties in 2024 Ken Martin, chairman of the state Democratic Party, stated that the D–F–L is the party that legalized cannabis in Minnesota.

 Objectives and results

 Reform Party nominee Jesse Ventura was elected Governor of Minnesota in a three-way race between a Republican candidate and a Democratic candidate, in 1998, championing a platform which included cannabis legalization.
 Ventura served as Minnesota governor until 2003.

 The Minnesota Legal Marijuana Now!
 Party nominee for United States Senator received 190,000 votes, more than any other such third-party candidate in the nation in 2020.

+2022 State Auditor nominee Tim Davis, who was Legal Marijuana Now!
+Party's chair at the time, qualified for a $28,000 portion of Minnesota's elections funding intended to help regular Minnesotans run for office by meeting a $6000 fundraising requirement before the summer deadline and reporting all his campaign income and expenditures transparently.
+Davis used the public subsidy to print and distribute pro-marijuana legalization campaign fliers door to door, across the state.
+Davis received 87,000 votes in the November 2022 election.

 Minnesota state marijuana parties were credited with motivating the Democratic Party to prioritize cannabis legalization, in Minnesota, in 2023.

 Minnesota Legal Marijuana Now!
-Party chairperson Dennis Schuller, who was 2020 LMN Party State Representative nominee, in 2023 told a reporter that ending federal prohibition laws against cannabis, overseeing implementation of Minnesota's regulated market and expungement of past criminal records, were goals that remain for Legal Marijuana Now!
-Party in its 2024 Minnesota campaign.
+Party chairperson Dennis Schuller, who was 2020 LMN Party State Representative nominee, told a reporter in 2023 that ending federal prohibition laws against cannabis, overseeing implementation of the state's regulated market and expungement of past criminal records, were goals that remain for Legal Marijuana Now!
+Party in its ongoing Minnesota campaign.